Long QT Syndrome

 - Everyone with this condition must avoid medications which prolong the QT interval.
 There are many, including some antibiotics such as erythromycin and some antihistamines.

 - Most will need to take a regular beta-blocker every day.
 In young children we currently usually use Atenolol liquid, which has to be taken twice a day.
 Once able to take a tablet, Nadolol is preferred.

 - Severely affected people, or those who cannot take beta blockers (such as those with bad asthma) can have a procedure called a left cardiac sympathectomy.
 A nerve is cut, using a telescopic procedure under the left armpit.

 - A few will need an implanted cardioverter defribrillator.
 This is a sophisticated pacemaker which can detect and shock an abnormal rhythm back to normal.
 In general, this is for people who have suffered a cardiac arrest or in whom control is not achieved with other therapies.

 Other sources of information

-There are a number of physicians in New Zealand who have a special interest in the management of families with long QT syndrome and some of these are listed below.
 There are many web sites to visit, of varying quality.
 A good start is SADS Foundation: Sudden Arrhythmia Death Syndromes Foundation and www.cidg.org.